Shigeru Onishi

-Shigeru Onishi (大西茂)(1928-1994) was a Japanese visual artist.
+Shigeru Onishi (Japanese: 大西茂, Onishi Shigeru, November 2, 1928 – December 2, 1994) was a Japanese visual artist.
 Onishi produced photography-based work and abstract ink paintings.
 Michel Tapié introduced Onishi's calligraphic works to Europe with works by the Gutai group artists in the context of the Art Informel movement.
 These calligraphic works used the sumi method that Japanese painters traditionally use from ink made from soot or oil and animal glue.

 He started his artistic career as photographer in 1950 and gradually shifted to abstract ink painting.
 Although he was a self-educated photographer, he was very familiar with various photographic and photo development techniques.
 He worked with multiple exposure, development processing with brushes and sponges, discoloration using developing agents, film processing, color tone manipulation using temperature, and other methods.
 These techniques would often achieve experimental results.

 Biography

 Early life

 Onishi was born in Takahashi City in Okayama prefecture, Japan.
-He graduated from the Sixth High School of Takahashi city, focusing on mathematics and the sciences.
+During his time at Okayama Prefectural Takahashi High School, focusing on mathematics and the sciences, he was friends with his classmate Tadao Ogura.
+After graduating from the high school, he witnessed the end of the war.
+He then attended the Sixth Higher School in Okayama city before enrolling at Hokkaido University.
 In a photography magazine introducing Onishi's work, his friend, Tadao Ogura, stated that Onishi showed no interest in his studies, other than two or three subjects.
 While the students hurried towards the examination centers, he went in the opposite direction to go hiking.
 Ogura also mentioned that Onishi became interested in divination and created his own system.
 Onishi was so precocious that he often stumped his philosophy teacher and would stand at the lectern himself to explain difficult topics.